pingcap/docs/error-codes.md

 > **Note:**
 >
-> Some errors are internal errors.
-Normally, TiDB handles the errors rather than return to the user.
-So it is not listed here.
+> Some error codes stand for internal errors.
+Normally, TiDB handles the errors rather than return to the user, so some error codes are not listed here.
 >
-> If you encounter the error that is not listed here, contact PingCAP for support or seek help in the official forum.
+> If you encounter an error code that is not listed here, [contact PingCAP](mailto:info@pingcap.com) for support.

 * Error Number: 8001